 The key is to actually look.
 Stop and smell the roses.
 Take a break from the hustle and bustle of everyday life.
 Purposefully and proactively get more beauty, wonder and awe in your life.
 And be more mindful of your surroundings.
 Getting more beauty in your life goes hand and hand with mindfulness.
 Because they both will improve your life!

 So make it a point every day to take in the tremendous amount of wonder and awe that surrounds you, especially out in nature.
 Try to get outside and enjoy the many beautiful things nature has to offer.
-Instead of burying your head in a phone all day or staring at the computer screen, try gazing up at the sky or out in the trees and really see the majesty of the world around you.
+Instead of burying your head in a phone all day or staring at the computer screen, try gazing up at the sky or out through the trees and really see the majesty of the world around you.

 THANK YOU for visiting Logic Mind & Health!
 If you like the platform, please subscribe to the podcast, the newsletter, or check out the book.
 Share our content, help us reach more people and improve the well-being of others.